 Mulch

+Mulch is a fantastic addition to any landscaped area.
 From surrounding the base of a patio to preventing problematic areas of weed growth, it should be a welcome part of your spring project.
 Its range of colors and chip types also makes mulch a simple way to freshen up a landscaping look.
 What’s more, it offers a variety of functional yard benefits.

 Nutrients

 Tree clippings, wood chips, and bark are common mulch types that, over time, break down and complement the nutrients of the soil below.
-These components help keep soil soft while permitted water and air passage.
+These components help keep the soil soft while permitting water and air passage.
 There’s still plenty of room beneath your mulch for healthy, desirable plant roots to grow, all with an added protective layer.

 Weed Control

 Mulch is often used to cover new or concerning patches of ground to prevent common weed problems.
 While it doesn’t stop weeds that have already germinated in the ground, it works as a preventative barrier for freshly planted grass, shrubs, trees, and certain flower beds.
-It blocks new weed seeds from taking root while still allowing necessary sunlight and water absorption needed for desired plants.
+It blocks new weed seeds from taking root while still allowing sunlight and water absorption needed for desired plants.

 Erosion Prevention